builders-blueprint-series/from-coder-to-engineer/body/chapter-11.md

             - Objects are interfaces
             - Objects that limit details shorten the feedback loop

-    - Invariants can't be protected
+    - Invariants can not be protected

         1. Scattered Validation